mamdouh-ali-hamza/a-tracker/README.md

   Chart drawing library graphs the user data

 ## Prerequisites
 Flask:  pip install Flask
 Charts.css:
 The files needed already included in /static/dis/ .
-Charts.css latest release can be downloaded from https://github.com/ChartsCSS/charts.css/releases and copy the dist/charts.min.css file to the project then load the CSS file in the HTML documentusing <link> tag and place it inside the document <head>.
+Charts.css latest release can be downloaded from https://github.com/ChartsCSS/charts.css/releases and copy the dist/charts.min.css file to the project then load the CSS file in the HTML document using link tag and place it inside the document in head tag.

 ## To RUN Project
 Run this command: FLASK_APP=tracker.py flask run